gregorywong/leaderboard/README.md

 # leaderboard
 A leaderboard display for FreeCodeCamp built using React and Bootstrap.

+A working version can be found here: https://gregorywong.github.io/leaderboard/

 ## How to use the files?

 1. Clone this repo